deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> This table presents the performance of six large language models (LLMs) on tasks assessing basic CBT knowledge and cognitive model understanding, showing accuracy for CBT-QA and weighted precision, recall, and F1 scores for the other datasets.
+> Table 5 presents the performance of six Large Language Models (LLMs) on tasks assessing basic CBT knowledge and cognitive model understanding, showing that larger models generally perform better on knowledge questions but not necessarily on more complex cognitive tasks.

 {{< table-caption >}}